 Trading Futures in Australia is becoming more and more popular.
 It’s appealing to retail traders because they can access a fair market that they can get in and out of quickly.
 The appeal also comes from being able to trade a smaller account.
 Futures traders can negate the restrictions in other forms of trading (No PDT rule).

-Combining Day Trading with Futures gives you the opportunity to create an income.
+Combining day trading or scalp trading with trading futures gives you the opportunity to create an income.
 You can do this on a daily basis (when the markets are open).
 It can provide either a second source of income or even a full-time income working fewer hours.

 It’s always best to create a simulation account where you can practice strategies that you’ve learnt.
 Never trade your own money until you have proven to yourself that you can be profitable.
-We call this go slow to go fast and it’s the best way to approach any form of trading.
+We call this go slow to go fast and it’s the best way to approach any form of trading, including trading futures.